Bar Sen

 AUTHOR BIO: Rebecca Thompson has held many jobs over the years, from daily newspaper writer to middle-school math teacher.
-As a restaurant critic, she’s eaten at everything from the Michelin starred to the stand-up counters in the back of gas stations.
+As a restaurant critic, she’s reviewed Michelin-starred fine-dining to gas station barbecue.

 Clark Crew BBQ